commitspark/frontend/README.md

 Then open `http://localhost:3000` in your browser.

-## Getting started with data editing
+## Getting Started with Data Editing

 To quickly see the Commitspark editing frontend in action, we offer a [public example data repository](https://github.com/commitspark/example-content-website) which you can